peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 (but not more than <i>str</i>
 's length).

- * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
+ * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
 If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Return Value:</b>